sankage/sankage.github.io/index.md

 **Web Developer**

-* Use of Cloudflare CDN and load-balanced servers to manage a _high-load_ product launch
+* Use of Cloudflare CDN and load-balanced servers to manage a product launch for AT&T
 * Project development lead on a PHP-based e-commerce site, developing architechture and construction
 * Frontend debugging of client Javascript
 * Refactoring legacy JSP site to use clearer syntax and git version control